imagej/imagej.github.io/_pages/develop/javafx.md

 The ImageJ UI is written in Swing and JavaFX will run in a different thread.
 This adds some additional considerations when building JavaFX projects that will run in ImageJ.
-Extra care must be taken to ensure changes in the swing UI are done on the swing thread and changes to the JavaFX UI are done using the JavaFX thread.
+Extra care must be taken to ensure changes in the swing UI are done on the Swing thread and changes to the JavaFX UI are done using the JavaFX thread.
 For example, the JXPanel is created on the JavaFX thread using the following Platform.runLater approach:

 ```java